What is it?

-- Ashwagandha might cause sleepiness and drowsiness.
-Drugs that cause sleepiness and drowsiness are called sedatives.
-Taking ashwagandha along with sedative medications might cause too much sleepiness.
+- Ashwagandha might cause sleepiness and slowed breathing.
+Some medications, called sedatives, can also cause sleepiness and slowed breathing.
+Taking ashwagandha with sedative medications might cause breathing problems and/or too much sleepiness.

 - Sedative medications (CNS depressants)

-- Ashwagandha might cause sleepiness and drowsiness.
-Medications that cause sleepiness are called sedatives.
-Taking ashwagandha along with sedative medications might cause too much sleepiness.
+- Ashwagandha might cause sleepiness and slowed breathing.
+Some medications, called sedatives, can also cause sleepiness and slowed breathing.
+Taking ashwagandha with sedative medications might cause breathing problems and/or too much sleepiness.

 - Thyroid hormone